Roles of Regional Agencies

 - Public and private non-profits, the faith community and community advocates provide indispensable on-the-ground services that people need in order to get back on their feet.

 - The City of Eugene is a collaborative partner in community efforts to fight poverty and homelessness.
 The City contributes funding and policy leadership to the Human Services Commission and supports a number of additional programs and initiatives to address homelessness.

-1,529 people were counted as homeless in Lane County during the Homeless Point-in-Time Count conducted on January 25, 2017.
+1,642 people were counted as homeless in Lane County during the Homeless Point-in-Time Count Opens a New Window. conducted on January 31, 2018.

-- 269 were family members in homeless households with children
+- 251 family members in homeless households with children: 138 sheltered, 113 unsheltered

 Causes of homelessness include, but are not limited to:

 - Housing and rent costs that are rising much faster than wages

 - Growing competition for a limited supply of affordable housing

 - Mental health and addiction services that do not meet the need

 - Circumstances of abuse, personal trauma and hardship